 Support Beyond Graduation

 West Coast University supports its students beyond the last day of class.
-We are committed to helping our graduates throughout their careers.
+We are committed to helping our Doctor of Physical Therapy program graduates throughout their careersgraduates throughout their careers.

 Through our Career Service Department, we provide ongoing assistance with professional and career development through workshops and guidance for our students and graduates.
 We partner with industry professionals and enhance the prospects for securing employment and obtaining professional success.